 One common error is over-describing.
 Long paragraphs filled with unnecessary details can slow pacing and overwhelm readers.
 While vivid description is important, every detail should serve the mood, theme, or character experience.

 The opposite problem is under-describing.
 A story without enough setting feels vague, leaving readers struggling to imagine where events take place.
-This often happens when writers focus too heavily on dialogue or plot without grounding the action in a clear environment.
+This often happens when writers focus too heavily on dialogue or plot without grounding the action in a clean environment.

 Another issue is inconsistent details.
 A village can’t be described as isolated in one chapter and bustling in another without explanation.
 These contradictions break immersion and distract readers.
 Keeping a log of places, weather, and timelines can help avoid this.